Sahuri/create-webapp-use-python-django-onWindows/6_installing-django-bower.md

 )
 ```
 6. To install package you can type _python manage.py bower install_ then enter.
-7. To find packages in bower you can type _python manage.py bower seach <package name>_.
+7. To find packages in bower you can type _python manage.py bower search_ <package name>.
 8. You must run _python manage.py bower install_ every time you add a package.